marriammahmed/IT_MoonEnhancementandMedicalImaging/README.md

 ### 4.2.
 Create a Merge Request

 After executing the last command, follow the link and instructions on your terminal to create a merge request.
-1. Enter the link provided in the address bar of your browser.
+1. Use your browser to access the link provided in your terminal (you need to be connected to your gitlab account on this browser).
-2. Give your pull request a clear title (e.g., "John Doe's Module").
+2. Give your merge request a clear title (e.g., "John Doe's Module").
 3. In the description, briefly explain what you added and how to test it.
 4. Click "Create merge request".